mlswg/mls-architecture/draft-ietf-mls-architecture.md

 technology.

 Because the DS is responsible for providing the initial keying material to Clients, it can provide stale keys.
-This doesn't inherently lead to compromise of the message stream, but does allow it to attack forward security to a limited extent.
+This does not inherently lead to compromise of the message stream, but does allow it to attack forward security to a limited extent.
 This threat can be mitigated by having initial keys expire.